Aastha-P/java/README.md

 # java
-There i present some java programs with the help of Notepad.
+Here i present some java programs with the help of Notepad.